DavinTjia/davinsblog/content/post/deep robotics learning/index.md

 the results of the slides of the lectures or Abhishek Gupta's delivery.
 Please contact me if you have any concerns or questions about the content of this post.
 Thank you!

+To start, I would like to discuss some motivation on why deep learning for reinforcement learning.